 For instance, we can’t know exactly what happened in that Florida cafeteria.
 But when a young child attacks another person, the most likely explanation is that the child has a vulnerable nervous system.
 Children who suddenly lash out at others are usually displaying a “fight-or-flight” reaction, driven by the parts of the brain that compel them to act on instinct and impulse.

 The ability to control our emotions and behavior marks a distinct developmental milestone.
 Just because a child can speak doesn’t mean we should assume he has reached that benchmark.
-Some children sense threat in the environment when it’s actually safe.
-Acting on impulse—not with intention—they either lash out to protect themselves, or they try to run away.
+Some children have difficulty with emotional and behavioral regulation.
+Acting on impulse—not with intention—they either lash out to protect themselves, or they may try to run away.

 Children do this regardless of background.
 To be sure, children who experience abuse, neglect or trauma are more likely to have vulnerable nervous systems.
 But I have seen plenty of children from loving homes who nevertheless have threat-detection systems that are easily triggered.
 The key is to identify these children as early as possible, for they need patient, loving adults to help them learn to read their own innate reactions and signal when they need help.
 This takes time, training and patience on the part of both adults and children.
 The best way to help such children isn’t through punishments or scare tactics, but through engaged, safe relationships.